• Skip to main content

 Interesting Facts About MacArthur Park

 • Donna Summer made a disco version of MacArthur Park in September of 1978.
 It was a huge hit, much more so than the original, selling millions of copies and even reaching number one on the Billboard Hot 100.
+It is also one of our favorite karaoke songs for women.

 • Many other notable artists have created cover versions of the song.
 Some examples are country singer Waylon Jennings, Tony Bennett, and The Four Tops.